yadsandy/android-app-automation/README.md

 5. /src/main/java/utils: contains files having functions like common functions, data reader, appium service builders, utils.
 5. /src/main/resources/Apps: it has the .apk file that we need to use for the execution.
-6. /src/main/resources/Testdata: contains testdat file to read the data from the excel.
+6. /src/main/resources/Testdata: contains testdata file `TestData.xslx` to read the data from the excel.
 7. /src/test/java/tests : All the tests files are declare here and also we call the pages methods here to complete the execution.

 <h3> Issue while import project into Intellij IDE </h3>